 - Better understanding of the vaccine MoA

-- Animal models: relevance of selected animal models for predicting immunogenicity and reactogenicity in man
+- Animal models: relevance of selected animal models for predicting immunogenicity and reactogenicity in humans

-- Sample preparation: best methods for sample preparation identification with a specific focus on decreasing the need for blood component to allow for several OMICS technologies within the same experiment
+- Sample preparation: best methods for sample preparation with a specific focus on decreasing the need for blood components to allow for several OMICS technologies within the same experiment

 Data management: development of a dedicated data warehouse solution to store and organize biological data for data management and analysis